 After all, the traditional dieting approach is all about calorie restriction.
 Eat less and/or exercise more, almost everyone tells you, and you won’t have to worry about diabesity.
 The fat will melt right off.
 Just keep working at it.
 In fact, “experts” have even devised a method whereby you can accurately predict the amount of weight you’ll lose each week.

-In this calorie-deficit model, if you consume (or burn) X fewer number of calories than your body needs, you will lose X number of pounds per week/month.
+In this calorie-deficit model, if you consume (or burn) X fewer calories than your body needs, you will lose X number of pounds per week/month.
 And just how many calories do you need per day?
-Ahh…that is a calculation based on your weight, age, height, and gender but it is only an estimate.
+Ahh…that is a calculation based on your weight, age, height, and gender – but it is only an estimate.

 For at least 50 years, we have been following the calorie-deficit model of weight loss.
 For most people who want to defend against diabesity, this involves some form of severe calorie restriction.
 You must starve yourself, the experts say, to force your body to burn fat.
-There’s only one problem…the calorie-deficit model has NEVER worked for anyone — not EVER.
+There’s only one problem…the calorie-deficit model has NEVER worked for anyone long-term — not EVER.

 Sure, if you cut calories, you will lose weight.
 You probably have years or decades of experience doing just that.
 If you’re like the hundreds of millions of frustrated dieters, your problem isn’t losing weight.
 Your problem is keeping the weight off!

 Your dieting experience probably goes something like this: You go on a new diet — most of which is based on restricting your calorie intake –, and you feel miserable.
 You’re hungry, shaky, and irritable.
 But you’re losing weight, so you keep at it.
 Within a few weeks, however, the weight loss slows down to almost nothing.
 Every time you step on the scale, all you feel is disappointment and frustration.